joakim/kay/ideas.md

 ## OOP + FP?

 Extremes are not beneficial.
-While Clojure combines pure FP with managed stateful reference types, this language combines pure OOP with immutable data types.
+While Clojure combines pure FP with managed stateful reference types, this language combines pure OOP with immutable data types and first-class functions.

 Some aspects of a program may be best modelled using object-oriented thinking, while other aspects are best handled using functional programming principles.
 Structuring a project as discrete objects (code), interacting by sending messages containing immutable values (data), and internally processing those values using pure functions, may be the best of both worlds?